 However, where the counterparty has a choice of when the amount is paid, the liability is allocated to the earliest period in which the Group can be required to pay.
 When the Group is committed to make amounts available in instalments, each instalment is allocated to the earliest period in which the Group is required to pay.
 For financial guarantee contracts, the maximum amount of the guarantee is allocated to the earliest period in which the guarantee can be called.

-Risk exposures and responses continued
+Financial Risk Management Objectives and Policies continued

-The following table reflects a balanced view of cash inflows and outflows of non-derivative financial instruments:
+The following table reflects a balanced view of cash inflows and outflows of non-derivative